-For the young people in the study, those first couple of months “were devastating and resulted in widespread loss, uncertainty, and unprecedented change,” according to authors Saralyn Ruff, an assistant professor at the University of San Francisco and director of the Foster Care Research Group; and Deanna Linville, an associate professor of human development at the University of Oregon’s Center for Equity Promotion.
+For the young people in the study, those first couple of months “were devastating and resulted in widespread loss, uncertainty, and unprecedented change,” according to authors Saralyn Ruff, an assistant professor at the University of San Francisco and director of the Foster Care Research Group; and Deanna Linville, an associate professor and research scientist at the University of Oregon’s Center for Equity Promotion.

 In the area of physical health, almost 32% of the young people reported they were moderately or extremely concerned during the first months of the pandemic, up from 20% before COVID-19 appeared.

 Financial worries took a big jump, too.
 Nearly 45% were moderately or extremely concerned before COVID-19, compared with more than 61% once the public health and economic crisis took hold.
 When asked whether they thought their finances would have improved a year after the pandemic ended, there was little optimism.